 Payment in due course – explained

-A paying banker does not get statutory protection under NI Acts if he does not make the payment of negotiable instrument in due course.
-According to above, following four conditions to be satisfied to treat payment as a payment in due course.
+A paying banker does not get statutory protection under the NI Acts if he does not make the payment of a negotiable instrument in due course.
+According to the above, the following four conditions are to be satisfied to treat payment as payment in due course.

 Payment must be in accordance with the apparent tenor of the instrument.